-- any urgent medical needs of the child. - making an enquiry to find out if the child is subject to a child protection plan by ringing Kirklees Multi-Agency Safeguarding Hub (MASH) - 01484 456848. - discussing the matter with other agencies involved with the family. - consulting with appropriate persons e.g. Safeguarding Officer and/or Multi-Agency Safeguarding Hub (MASH). - the child's wishes.
+- any urgent medical needs of the child. - making an enquiry to find out if the child is subject to a child protection plan by ringing Kirklees- Duty and Advice Team as required. - 01484 414960 or 456848. - discussing the matter with other agencies involved with the family. - consulting with appropriate persons e.g. Safeguarding Officer and/or Duty and Advice Team as required. - the child's wishes.